Robert W. DeForest: Career

 DeForest served as general counsel for the Central Railroad of New Jersey, and in 1902, became a vice president.
 He led the Hackensack Water Company from 1881 to 1926 and served as its president for at least 15 years, and as a trustee or director of multiple other corporations.

 He also led public charity work.
-In 1901, President Theodore Roosevelt appointed DeForest to the State Tenement House Commission, which he served as chairman and which produced the Tenement House Law of 1901.
-It also led to the creation of a New York state Tenement House Department in 1902, following an amendment to the state charter.
+In 1901, President Theodore Roosevelt appointed DeForest to the State Tenement House Commission, which he served as chairman and which produced the Tenement House Act of 1901.
+It also led to the creation of a New York State Tenement House Department in 1902, following an amendment to the state charter.
 That year, DeForest was appointed New York City's first Tenement House Commissioner.
-He also served the New York State Conference of Charities and Corrections as well as the National Company of Charities and Corrections.
+He also served the New York State Conference of Charities and Corrections as well as the National Conference of Charities and Correction.
 In 1894, he co-founded and was the first president of the Provident Loan Society, which offered the poor lower interest loan alternatives to loan sharks.
 DeForest additionally served as a manager of NewYork–Presbyterian Hospital and the American Bible Society, and dedicated 50 acres of his Long Island properties through West Hills and Dix Hills in rights of way to the state's Northern State Parkway project.

 DeForest served as a trustee of the Metropolitan Museum of Art in 1889, and became its president in 1913, following J. P. Morgan.
 The Museum later published a monograph by DeForest, Art in Merchandise: Notes on the Relationships of Stores and Museums, in 1928.